-Mmayen Blew the horn for moments, but the security man’s baritone voice came in from behind the gate.
+Mmayen blew the horn for moments, then the security man’s baritone voice came from behind the gate.
 “Na who you be?”

 “Ah!
 Aunty, why you come back late today na?
-Oga land go sack me if I open this gate.”
+Oga landlord go sack me if I open this gate.”

 “It’s dangerous to stand there.
 Come into the car let’s go.
-Tomorrow morning you can come back and get dress for work.”
-Kenechukwu said as he alighted from the car and mounted on the driver’s seat.
+Tomorrow morning you can come back and get dressed for work,” Kenechukwu said as he alighted from the car and mounted the driver’s seat.

 “I can’t sir.”

 “Why?
 Do you want to sleep there?
 It’s dangerous.
-From the tone of that security man, he won’t open the gate.”
+From the tone of that security man’s voice, he won’t open the gate.”

 Mmayen stood for a while and watched as Kenechukwu reversed the car.
 He turned and drove slowly to her.
-“Get in, let’s leave this place.”
-He said.
-She opened the car door reluctantly and entered it mutely.
+“Get in, let’s leave this place,” he said.
+She opened the car door reluctantly and entered.
 Her face was worrisome and sad.

-“No. I don’t know my way to you house.”
+“No. I don’t know my way to your house.”

-“I think you really have to stop all these drama and accept my proposal.”
+“I think you really have to stop all the drama and accept my proposal.”